Tropical Storm Matmo and Cyclone Bulbul

-Severe Tropical Storm Matmo (Note: The name was contributed from the United States of America, which means "heavy rain" in the Chamorro language.) and Very Severe Cyclonic Storm Bulbul (Note: The name was provided by Pakistan, which known as the family of birds (Songbird).
-It also refers to the nightingale in Urdu.) (/'bʊlbʊl/) (JTWC designation: 23W) were a pair of destructive tropical cyclones that tracked in the Western Pacific Ocean and the North Indian Ocean in October and November 2019 respectively, killing 43 people and inflicting about US$3.537 billion in damage.
+Severe Tropical Storm Matmo (Note: The name Matmo (Chamorro: måtmo, [mɑtmo]) was contributed by the United States and means "heavy rain" in Chamorro.) and Very Severe Cyclonic Storm Bulbul (Note: The name Bulbul (Urdu: بلبل, [bʊlbʊl]) was contributed by Pakistan and refers to the bulbul or the common nightingale (Luscinia megarhynchos) in Urdu.)
+(JTWC designation: 23W) were a pair of destructive tropical cyclones that tracked in the Western Pacific Ocean and the North Indian Ocean in October and November 2019 respectively, killing 43 people and inflicting about US$3.537 billion in damage.
 Matmo was the 41st tropical depression and the 22nd named storm of the 2019 Pacific typhoon season, while Bulbul was the 9th depression and the 7th named storm of the 2019 North Indian Ocean cyclone season.
 The cyclone formed on October 28 in the South China Sea and intensified into Tropical Storm Matmo, as named by the Japan Meteorological Agency (JMA).
 On October 30, the storm made landfall in central Vietnam, causing flooding.
 Matmo weakened while moving westward across Mainland Southeast Asia, before degenerating into a remnant low later that day.
 The remnants of Matmo emerged into the Bay of Bengal, redeveloping into a depression on November 5.
 Late the next day, it strengthened into a cyclonic storm, renamed Bulbul by the India Meteorological Department (IMD), although the JTWC continued to refer to it as Matmo.
 The storm peaked on November 8, with maximum sustained winds of 140 km/h (85 mph) estimated by the IMD.
 On November 9, the cyclone made its final landfall in the eastern Indian state of West Bengal, with the storm then turning to the northeast, and moving into Bangladesh.
 The system degenerated into a remnant low two days later, over northeastern India.

 In India and Bangladesh, the storm caused storm surge, heavy rains, and flash floods.
 In addition, it is only the second storm to reach hurricane-equivalent strength in the Bay of Bengal after moving over Mainland Southeast Asia, the first being another cyclone in October 1960.

 Meteorological history

-On October 28, a tropical depression formed near Palau, which was named Matmo by the Japan Meteorological Agency (JMA) on October 30.
+On October 28, a tropical depression formed near Palawan, which was named Matmo by the Japan Meteorological Agency (JMA) on October 30.
 It quickly intensified into a severe tropical storm, packing 10-minute sustained winds up to 60 mph, as it approached the Vietnamese coast.
 A quick moving storm, Matmo made landfall in Vietnam on the same day, bringing strong winds and heavy rain, causing moderate flooding and many road closures in the country.
 Not long after landfall in Vietnam, it weakened into a tropical depression, later degenerating into a remnant low as its low-level circulation dissipated.

 Severe Tropical Storm Matmo's remnant re-organizing over the Andaman Sea on November 4, 2019.